EN

 Then run the First Layer Calibration.

-Running a test print
+Printing a test object

-Running a test print
+Printing a test object

 Tools Mapping (MK3.5 / MK4)